 Sec.
-26-252. - Nonconforming signs.
+26-22. - Nonconforming signs.

-Nonconforming signs are those signs that do not comply with the size, placement, construction or other standards or regulations of this chapter, but were lawfully established prior to its adoption.
+Nonconforming signs are those signs that do not comply with the size, placement, construction or other standards or regulations of this chapter but were lawfully established prior to its adoption.
 Signs for which the board of appeals has granted a variance are exempt and shall not be defined as nonconforming.
-It is the intent of this article to encourage eventual elimination of nonconforming signs in a timely manner.
-This objective is considered as much a subject of public health, safety and welfare as the prohibition of new signs in violation of this article.
-Therefore, the purpose of this article is to remove illegal nonconforming signs while avoiding any unreasonable invasion of established private property rights.
-A nonconforming sign may be continued and shall be maintained in good condition as described elsewhere in this article, however, the following alterations are regulated:
+It is the intent of this chapter to encourage eventual elimination of nonconforming signs in a timely manner.
+This objective is considered as much a subject of public health, safety and welfare as the prohibition of new signs in violation of this chapter.
+Therefore, the purpose of this chapter is to remove illegal nonconforming signs while avoiding any unreasonable invasion of established private property rights.
+A nonconforming sign may be continued and shall be maintained in good condition as described elsewhere in this chapter, however, the following alterations are regulated:

-- a.1.
-A nonconforming sign shall not be structurally altered or repaired so as to prolong its useful life or so as to change its shape, size, type or design unless such change shall make the sign conforming. - b.2.
-A nonconforming sign shall not be replaced by another nonconforming sign. - e.3.
-A nonconforming sign shall not be reestablished after abandonment as defined in section 26-263, dangerous, unsafe, abandoned, and illegally erected signs. - d.4.
-A nonconforming sign must not be reestablished after damage or destruction if the estimated expense of reconstruction exceeds 50 percent of the appraised replacement cost as determined by the building official/zoning administrator or if 50 percent or more of the face of the sign is damaged or destroyed.
+- (1) A nonconforming sign shall not be structurally altered or repaired so as to prolong its useful life or so as to change its shape, size, type or design unless such change shall make the sign conforming. - (2) A nonconforming sign shall not be replaced by another nonconforming sign. - (3) A nonconforming sign shall not be reestablished after abandonment as defined in section 26-23, dangerous, unsafe, abandoned, and illegally erected signs. - (4) A nonconforming sign must not be reestablished after damage or destruction if the estimated expense of reconstruction exceeds fifty (50) percent of the appraised replacement cost as determined by the building official/zoning administrator or if fifty (50) percent or more of the face of the sign is damaged or destroyed.

 Sec.
-26-263. - Dangerous, unsafe, abandoned, and illegally erected signs.
+26-23. - Dangerous, unsafe, abandoned, and illegally erected signs.